nathansivalingam/space-systems-architecture-matlab/README.md

 - Week 5 Workshop Questions
 - Week 7 Workshop Questions
 - Week 8 Workshop Questions
+- Week 9 Workshop Questions

 ### In Progress
-- Week 9 Workshop Questions (6/14)
+- Revist Workshop Questions 1-7 and create main files for each week.
+It should make it easier to interact with during the final exam [Up to week 3]

 ### Next Steps
-- Revist Workshop Questions 1-7 and create main files for each week.
-It should make it easier to interact with during the final exam
 - See if you can create a matlab program to create the orbit sketch for you on a graph based on COE input (Start by attempting to recreate the Molniya orbit from the midterm)